Lyndo125/FAUPDataset/README.md

 The dataset is selected from AID [2] and NWPU-RESISC45 [3].
 Among them, there are 1120 positive samples, which are lake data, and 1130 negative samples, selected from data of categories such as forests and shadows.

 4. Island dataset
 The dataset is selected from NWPU-RESISC45 and LEVIR [4].
-Among them, there are 700 positive samples, which are lake data, and 613 negative samples, selected from data of sea.
+Among them, there are 700 positive samples, which are island data, and 613 negative samples, selected from data of sea.

 Up to now, the lake and island datasets are available.
 We will continue to organize the remaining portions and upload them gradually.